braedon2/braedonmcdonald.ca/README.md

 # braedonmcdonald.ca
-The source for my persona website; braedonmcdonald.ca
+The source for my personal website; braedonmcdonald.ca